microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Partner Center Acct.md

 - __Analytics and Reporting__: Partners can access analytics and reporting tools to monitor their business performance, customer usage, and sales trends.

-- __Collaboration__: Partner Center allows partners to collaborate with Microsoft and other partners on joint projects, co-selling initiatives, and customer engagements.
+- __Collaboration__: Partner Center allows partners to collaborate with Microsoft and other partners on joint projects, Co-Selling initiatives, and customer engagements.

 - __Training and Learning Resources__: Partners can access training and learning resources to enhance their skills and knowledge about Microsoft products and services.

-## Steps to take
+## Steps to Take

-You can follow the official steps here to [Create your free Partner Account]((https://learn.microsoft.com/en-us/partner-center/mpn-create-a-partner-center-account))
+You can follow the official steps here to **[create your free Partner Account](https://learn.microsoft.com/en-us/partner-center/mpn-create-a-partner-center-account).**

 You will need to provide:

 - Primary Contact
 - Email Address
 - Authority to sign legal agreements
 - Legal business name and address for your company

-After submitted, Microsoft will [validate the account](https://learn.microsoft.com/en-us/partner-center/verification-responses).
-Once complete, you will have:
+After submitted, Microsoft will **[validate the account](https://learn.microsoft.com/en-us/partner-center/verification-responses).**  Once complete, you will have:

    - MPN ID
    - Verified Account

-### Additional resources
+#### Additional resources

 - [How to become a Microsoft Partner](https://www.microsoft.com/en-us/us-partner-blog/2020/10/22/how-to-become-a-microsoft-partner/) from [Americas Partner Blog](https://www.microsoft.com/en-us/americas-partner-blog/)
 - [Step-by-step instructions for becoming a partner](https://davidgiard.com/becoming-a-microsoft-partner) by [David Giard](https://davidgiard.com)

 ### Next Steps

-Now that you have a verified Partner Center account, the next step is to [create an offer](/PartnerResources/skilling/partner-onboarding-academy/offer).
+Now that you have a verified Partner Center account, the next step is to **[create an offer](/PartnerResources/skilling/partner-onboarding-academy/offer).**